COUNCIL HAS APPROVED CO-FUNDING - UPGRADE OF COURTS 5 & 6

 Danielle met with several members of the Club's Committee and outlined an exciting new promotional campaign sponsored by Tennis Victoria aimed at encouraging "lapsed" tennis players to re-connect with the game.
 However instead of playing so called "traditional" tennis, participants will be playing various versions of tennis - designed to be more fun and more social.
 There will be music, games and activities - accompanied with some food and drinks.

-Our club has agreed to participate in the campaign, recognising a wonderful opportunity to potentially attract new members to the Club, and to showcase our club's facilities to members of our local community.
-We want more people to experience the FUN of our game and the chance to make new friends and foster new social connections.
+Our club agreed to participate in the campaign, recognising a wonderful opportunity to potentially attract new members to the Club, and to showcase our club's facilities to members of our local community.
+We want more people to experience the FUN of our game and the chance to make new friends.

 View the club’s Child Protection policy